keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [Braunkohle-Benzin AG was *the company* given 100 million reichsmarks to turn brown coal into fuel (syngas) for the war machine.
 They commercialised in 1936 the Fischer-Tropsch process invented in 1926 in a German chemical research institute.
 Also heavily reliance of slave labour.
 Several scientists were brought back to the U.S. under Operation Paperclip].

 Hugo Stinnes - Coal and Steel Baron - funded the freikorps paramilitary group that killed Rosa Luxembourg

+Otto Ambros - Buna Rubber - Nazi war crinimal - Dow Chemical advisor

+Josiah E. DuBois Jr - "DuBois was put in charge of the IG Farben trial at the Nuremberg Military Trials (1946-1949).
+Of the 24 defendants, 13 were found guilty of at least one charge, and given sentences ranging from 1 1/2 to 8 years.
+Later, he wrote the seminal account of that trial, The Devil's Chemists.[11]" - wiki

 > This **serpentine** slag-heap he is just about to ride into now, this **ex-refinery, Jamf Ölfabriken